dgrisafe/anki-dom-csl/README.md

 # Examples

+Note, some examples have URL links that hyperlink while others do not, but they all show in a similar format.

 Blum, D. <a href="https://www.nytimes.com/2023/02/24/well/eat/ozempic-side-effects-alcohol.html">Some People on Ozempic Lose the Desire to Drink.
 Scientists Are Asking Why.</a> The New York Times (2023)

 Gandhi, M. et al. in (2023)